DioCar84/battleships/README.md

 - Allow the player to choose their ships' position
 - Create ships that vary in size
 - Allow for two users to play the game
+- Change coordinates from 0 indexing for better user experience

 ## Data Model